 For opponents of another large centralized government, further protections for individuals were required in the form of a Bill of Rights to gain the support needed to ratify the new Constitution.
 The Bill of Rights constitutes the most basic personal freedoms that the Framers felt deserved a specific mention.
 Notably absent from the Bill of Rights is a list of material goods and services to which citizens are entitled however necessary to life and liberty they may be.

-Legal systems across the developed world recognize true rights when penalties follow violation of the associated law.
+Legal systems across the developed world recognize true rights when penalties follow violations of the associated law.
 For example, punishing those who kill and steal acknowledges that life and property are things that ought not to be infringed.
 Even speed limits aim to reduce the chaos that otherwise might be a risk to life and limb.
 How are offenders dealt with?
 Typically by restricting their liberty (jail) or confiscating some of their property (fines).
 Punishment for a capital offense may even cost the offender their life.
 Those that claim healthcare is a right must then be prepared to seek retribution in like manner.

 Are we prepared to fine or jail doctors that fail to provide their professional services?
 EMTALA is the closest we’ve come thus far.

 Every ER Doctor’s Worst Nightmare

 The Emergency Medical Treatment and Labor Act (EMTALA) is a 1985 law designed to avoid the dumping of undesirable patients in publicly funded hospitals.
 EMTALA requires hospitals that accept Medicare payments to screen and stabilize patients regardless of their ability to pay.
-Penalities for inappropriately transferring an unstable patient to avoid nonpayment for services include:
+Penalties for inappropriately transferring an unstable patient to avoid nonpayment for services include:

 - Termination of Medicare contract